ThatTilux/CCT-Harmonics-Optimizer/README.md

     make
     ```

-3. Run all tests:
+2. Run all tests:
     ```sh
     ./bin/runTests
     ```

-4. To run the program:
+3. To run the program:
     ```sh
     ./bin/main
     ```

 ## Usage

 **TODO**: only linear custom ccts allowed, otherwise change?
-Also: update naming convention of custom harmonics
+Also: update naming convention of custom harmonics; Also: include second optimizer in this

 The optimizer requires a JSON file of a CCT magnet, created by the [RAT-GUI software](https://rat-gui.com/index.html).
 Ensure that the JSON file meets the following criteria: